Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 They're just going to think, although President Bush's authorization.

-Now, Cookie says this is from Fox, but Yeah, it is.
+Now, Cookie says this is from Fox, but yeah, it is.

-Here's the uh here's the part that uh references moi.
+Anyway, here's the part that references moi.

 Feingold on Thursday, that's today, for those of you in Rio Linda, said that he hopes others will review his censure measure and listen to their constituents back home as Congress heads into a week-long recess before returning on March 27th.

-The Senator said that while he was seeking a way to help us positively resolve this issue, he was also seeking a pledge from the president that he's going to come within the law or make proposals to change the law to allow it.
+The senator said that while he was seeking a way to help us positively resolve this issue, he was also seeking a pledge from the president that he's going to come within the law or make proposals to change the law to allow it.

-It is already been proclaimed legal.
+It has already been proclaimed legal.

-Feingold said that he wanted to counter the Washington spin machine.
+Feingold said that he wanted to counter the Washington spin machine, and he had this warning for Republican attackers.

-If the right wing really believes in this country that Rush Limbaugh and others that they can somehow turn the president's reputation around by saying you darn right he violated the law and it's a good thing.
+Quote, if the right wing really believes in this country that Rush Limbaugh and others, that they can somehow turn the president's reputation around by saying, you darn right he violated the law and it's a good thing, I think they're just as confused as they are about their Iraq policy.

 People aren't buying it anymore.